 The camera shall have exposure parameter setting function.

-The exposure time should not exceed 20ms.
+The exposure time shall not exceed 20ms.

 Inertial measurement unit

 IMU shall be able to measure the triaxial pose angle (or angular velocity) and acceleration of an object.

 The IMU information frequency shall not be lower than 200Hz; clock shall be aligned with camera, and the time deviation shall not exceed 5ms.